NASCAR Scraps Unpopular Overtime Line For Start-Finish At Watkins Glen

 NASCAR has changed yet another of its rules at the behest of its fan base.

-NASCAR announced Wednesday that, starting at Sunday’s I Love New York 355 at The Glen, the start-finish line will serve as the overtime line at every race, according to NASCAR.com.
+Starting at Sunday’s I Love New York 355 at The Glen, the start-finish line will serve as the overtime line at every race, NASCAR announced Wednesday.
 The distance from the restart zone to the line currently varies from track to track, as it’s placed at the entry of Turn 3 on oval tracks.

 “NASCAR has been looking at the overtime procedure for quite some time,” NASCAR chief racing development officer Steve O’Donnell said in a statement.
 “After many discussions with key figures throughout the industry, we recognize that having the start-finish line serve as the standard overtime line position will benefit the race — and, most importantly, our fans.
 We are implementing this immediately, starting with this weekend’s races at Watkins Glen International.”